Contras: Illegal covert operations

 With Congress blocking further aid to the Contras, the Reagan administration sought to arrange funding and military supplies by means of third countries and private sources.
 Between 1984 and 1986, $34 million from third countries and $2.7 million from private sources were raised this way.
-The secret Contra assistance was run by the National Security Council, with officer Lt.
-Col. Oliver North in charge.
+The secret Contra assistance was run by the National Security Council, with officer Lieutenant Colonel Oliver North in charge.
 With the third-party funds, North created an organization called The Enterprise, which served as the secret arm of the NSC staff and had its own airplanes, pilots, airfield, ship, operatives, and secret Swiss bank accounts.
 It also received assistance from personnel from other government agencies, especially from CIA personnel in Central America.
 This operation functioned, however, without any of the accountability required of U.S. government activities.
-The Enterprise's efforts culminated in the Iran–Contra Affair of 1986–1987, which facilitated contra funding through the proceeds of arms sales to Iran.
+The Enterprise's efforts culminated in the Iran–Contra Affair of 1986–1987, which facilitated Contra funding through the proceeds of arms sales to Iran.

 According to the London Spectator, U.S. journalists in Central America had long known that the CIA was flying in supplies to the Contras inside Nicaragua before the scandal broke.
 No journalist paid it any attention until the alleged CIA supply man, Eugene Hasenfus, was shot down and captured by the Nicaraguan army.
 Similarly, reporters neglected to investigate many leads indicating that Oliver North was running the Contra operation from his office in the National Security Council.

 According to the National Security Archive, Oliver North had been in contact with Manuel Noriega, the military leader of Panama later convicted on drug charges, whom he personally met.
 The issue of drug money and its importance in funding the Nicaraguan conflict was the subject of various reports and publications.
 The contras were funded by drug trafficking, of which the United States was aware.
 Senator John Kerry's 1988 Committee on Foreign Relations report on Contra drug links concluded that "senior U.S. policy makers were not immune to the idea that drug money was a perfect solution to the Contras' funding problems".